 Royalties are the payments of licence fees or commissions by one individual or entity to another for the use of IP.
 The aim is to generate the income arising from these rights in the most tax efficient manner possible.
 Cyprus can be very attractive for establishing a royalty company thanks to its competitive tax regime, access to EU Directives and its extensive network of Double Taxation Agreements (DTAs).

 EU directives and regulations relating to IP protection apply and have been introduced into Cyprus domestic legislation.
 With a single IP registration process, IP rights owned by Cyprus companies enjoy full protection in all other EU Member States but IPs need not be registered in Cyprus in order to benefit from the IP regime.

 Changes to Cyprus’ IP regime were incorporated into the Income Tax Law (ITL) and brought into force in October 2016.
-The new ‘Intellectual Property Box’ regime provides for favourable tax treatment in relation to income generated from any type of IP rights, patents and trademarks as well as providing for generous capital allowances for acquisition and development of such rights.
+The new ‘Intellectual Property Box’ regime provides for favourable tax treatment in relation to income generated from any type of IP rights, patents as well as providing for generous capital allowances for acquisition and development of such rights.